nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zevk/releaseNotes/topics/what_is_new.md

 # What is new

-The following changes have been implemented compared to the previous SDK release version \(25.12.00-pvw2\).
+The following changes have been implemented compared to the previous SDK release version \(25.12.00\).

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
-	-   'Monitoring Advertisers' support in the 'fsci_black_box' and 'ble_shell' applications
+	-   Added an API to update local synchronization parameters after PAwR is already established on the scanner side
+	-   Added Connection Subrating feature (experimental) in the Bluetooth LE Host
+	-   Added Connection Subrating feature in ble_shell
+	-   CCC v4.1.0: renamed DK_VERSION to VDBT_VERSION as per updated specification

+    ### Improved
+	-   Documentation miscellaneous updates

     ### Fixed
-	-   Missing handler for Version2 of the Set RPA Timeout command
+	-   Fixed L2CAP credit-based channel disconnection where the channel's timer ID would be set to 0 instead of gTmrInvalidTimerID_c
+	-   ble_shell: Set maximum arguments in command (SHELL_MAX_ARGS = 20) in app_preinclude.h

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.